 The non-destructive techniques that have previously been considered essential in this part of the syllabus have included: dye penetrant, acoustic emission testing, ultrasonic, X-radiography, Gamma-radiography, eddy current and magnetic particle.

-Pressure systems now appear at the end ofC5.
+Pressure systems now appear at the end of C5.
 Previously they had an entire 5 hour element to themselves.
-So, what has made it in is a snappy tour of what a pressure system is, inspection/examination types (overview), mechanical failure mechanisms and prevention and testing strategies.
+So, what has made it in is a snappy tour of what a pressure system is.
+Inspection/examination types (overview), mechanical failure mechanisms and prevention and testing strategies.
 There are not even any case studies of examples of pressure system failures.